Peng-Protocol/Dexhune-SS/README.md

 - **[Dispenser Frontend](https://link.dexhune.eth.limo)**

+- **Succession**; the system is currently outdated, new version can be found [here](https://github.com/Peng-Protocol/Dexhune-P/tree/main/LUSD-V2) and relies on OMF for price peg, solves the collateral issue somewhat.

 ## **Shock Space**

 A permissionless leverage trading platform based on Dexhune-P, allows any token on Polygon POS to be listed.
 Integrates scalable synthetic RWA (real world assets) primitives for fiat currencies and commodities via Chainlink data feeds.
 Shock Space has (7) distinguishing qualities;